ME41A:

 Trends in tuna carbon isotopes suggest global changes in pelagic phytoplankton communities (650330)

-Anne Lorrain1, Heidi Pethybridge2, Nicolas Cassar3, Aurore Receveur4, Valérie Allain4, Nathalie Bodin5, Laurent Bopp6, Anela Choy7, Leanne Duffy8, B Fry9, Nicolas Goñi10, Brittany S Graham11, Alistair J Hobday12, John A Logan13, Frédéric Ménard14, Christophe Menkes15, Robert J. Olson16, Dan Pagendam17, David Point18, Andrew T Revill19, Christopher J Somes20 and Jock Young21, (1)Institute of Research for Development, Brest, France, (2)CSIRO Hobart, Hobart, TAS, Australia, (3)Duke University, Nicholas School of the Environment, Durham, NC, United States, (4)SPC, Nouméa, New Caledonia, (5)IRD, Seychelles, (6)LSCE Laboratoire des Sciences du Climat et de l'Environnement, Gif-Sur-Yvette Cedex, France, (7)Scripps Institution of Oceanography UCSD, Oceanography, La Jolla, CA, United States, (8)IATTC, CA, United States, (9)Australian River Institute, QLD, Australia, (10)AZTI, Spain, (11)NIWA, New Zealand, (12)CSIRO Environment, Hobart, TAS, Australia, (13)Massachusetts Division of Marine Fisheries, MA, United States, (14)IRD, France, (15)IRD/LOCEAN, Nouméa, New Caledonia, (16)Woods Hole Oceanographic Institution, Woods Hole, MA, United States, (17)CSIRO, Data 61, Brisbane, QLD, Australia, (18)Géosciences Environnement Toulouse (GET), UMR CNRS / IRD / Université Paul Sabatier, Toulouse, France, (19)Commonwealth Scientific and Industrial Research Organisation (CSIRO), Hobart, TAS, TAS, Australia, (20)GEOMAR Helmholtz Centre for Ocean Research Kiel, Kiel, Germany, (21)CSIRO, TAS, Australia
+Anne Lorrain1, Heidi Pethybridge2, Nicolas Cassar3, Aurore Receveur4, Valérie Allain4, Nathalie Bodin5, Laurent Bopp6, Anela Choy7, Leanne Duffy8, B Fry9, Nicolas Goñi10, Brittany S Graham11, Alistair J Hobday12, John A Logan13, Frédéric Ménard14, Christophe Menkes15, Robert J. Olson16, Dan Pagendam17, David Point18, Andrew T Revill19, Christopher J Somes20 and Jock Young21, (1)Institute of Research for Development, Brest, France, (2)CSIRO Hobart, Hobart, TAS, Australia, (3)Duke University, Division of Earth and Climate Sciences, Nicholas School of the Environment, Durham, United States, (4)SPC, Nouméa, New Caledonia, (5)IRD, Seychelles, (6)LSCE Laboratoire des Sciences du Climat et de l'Environnement, Gif-Sur-Yvette Cedex, France, (7)Scripps Institution of Oceanography UCSD, Oceanography, La Jolla, CA, United States, (8)IATTC, CA, United States, (9)Australian River Institute, QLD, Australia, (10)AZTI, Spain, (11)NIWA, New Zealand, (12)CSIRO Environment, Hobart, TAS, Australia, (13)Massachusetts Division of Marine Fisheries, MA, United States, (14)IRD, France, (15)IRD/LOCEAN, Nouméa, New Caledonia, (16)Woods Hole Oceanographic Institution, Woods Hole, MA, United States, (17)CSIRO, Data 61, Brisbane, QLD, Australia, (18)Géosciences Environnement Toulouse (GET), UMR CNRS / IRD / Université Paul Sabatier, Toulouse, France, (19)Commonwealth Scientific and Industrial Research Organisation (CSIRO), Hobart, TAS, TAS, Australia, (20)GEOMAR Helmholtz Centre for Ocean Research Kiel, Kiel, Germany, (21)CSIRO, TAS, Australia

 Dynamic fine-scale sea-icescape shapes adult emperor penguin foraging habitat in East Antarctica (648533)